pitt-group-projects/Game-Design/README.md

 ## Game Description

-Rust Racers is a top down, 2d racing game.
+Rust Racers is a top down, 2D racing game.
 Players can queue up in a lobby to start the race.
 During the race, players can control their cars with WASD and will drive around pre-created tracks.
 Rust Racers will support up to 8 players and will fill in non-player slots with AI racers.

 ## Advanced Topic Description

 ### Multiplayer Networking

-**TODO**: DESCRIPTION HERE
+Rust Racers will include a custom networking system that allows players to compete together in real time.
+The game will feature a lobby where players can create or join rooms before starting a race, supporting up to eight participants in a single session.
+Once the race begins, the networking logic will synchronize game state across all connected players to ensure a consistent experience.
+The system will handle the transmission of player inputs and game events, maintaining smooth gameplay while minimizing any desynchronization.

 ### AI Racers